d-krupke/instance_repository_backend/README.md

 The backend exposes several routes for managing instances and solutions.

+- `GET /` will list all available problem classes.
+This is useful for discovering the available problems in the repository.
 - `GET /{PROBLEM_UID}/instances/{INSTANCE_UID}`: Retrieve a specific instance for a problem by its UID.
 - `GET /{PROBLEM_UID}/instance_info`: Query instance metadata with pagination